forcedotcom/salesforcedx-templates/contributing/publishing.md

 ## Publishing to NPM

-To publish the changes to npm, we run the task `Publish Library and Plugin`.
-This task calls the script `publish-workflow.sh` and prompts the user for the required information.
-The publish-workflow script generates an HTTP Request to the CircleCI API.
-It tells CircleCI that it wants to run the `publish-workflow` from the `main` branch.
+When a commit is merged to main, we will automatically create the github release, and then publish the changes to npm using our Github Actions.

-### Publish a major or patch release version
+### Publish a major or patch release version manually

-1. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS).
+1. Navigate to the `Actions` tab in the repository
-1. Search for `Tasks: Run Task`.
+1. Under `Workflows` on the left side, select `Publish`.
-1. Select `Publish Library and Plugin`.
+1. Select `Run Workflow` on the top row.
-1. Enter your CircleCI Token.
+1. Enter the desired version number, following semantic versioning.
-1. Pick if you want it to be major, minor or patch version.
+1. Select `Run Workflow`, and ensure the newest version is published to npm once the workflow completes.
-1. Once the request has been sent, approve the workflow in CircleCI. <b>Note</b>: Only members of the GitHub team 'PDT' can approve the workflow.
+1. Any failures will notify the pdt release channel internally.